 Approximately 40 percent of the top 100 health systems in the U.S. currently offer some type of online doctor appointment scheduling.
 As organizations adopt better technologies that make self-scheduling easier, both for patients and staff, this number will continue to grow.
 Patient portals offer the tools necessary to simplify the scheduling process – however, not all portals provide the same advanced capabilities.

 Bridge Patient Portal organizes providers’ appointments on a user-friendly platform that allows patients to select their doctor and preferred visit time from a list of available appointment slots.
 Providers can establish the types of appointments that patients are allowed to schedule, and they can even prompt patients to fill out Intake and Health Risk Assessment forms online to save time.
 Multiple setup configurations are available so that organizations can choose what happens once a patient appointment request is received.

 Interested in implementing online appointment scheduling software?
 Contact us!

 Improving processes within a healthcare organization is a top priority for most practice managers and hospital administrators these days.
-With patients calling in to schedule appointments, request prescription refills and find out test results, office staff members have a lot on their plate.
+With patients calling into schedule appointments, request prescription refills, and find out test results, office staff members have a lot on their plate.
 Attending to refill requests alone can occupy hours of time each week.
-It’s a process that requires the full and immediate attention of staff members, as they must stop whatever work they are doing in order to attend to and verify the patient refill request.
+It’s a process that requires the full and immediate attention of staff members, as they must stop whatever work they are doing in order to attend to and verify the patient’s refill request.